-phalahari chutney – a green chutney from fresh coriander leaves that i make on fasting or vrat days. there is no garlic or onion used in this chutney and is made with minimal ingredients.
+phalahari chutney recipe with step by step photos – a green chutney made from fresh coriander leaves that i make on fasting or vrat days. there is no garlic or onion used in this chutney and is made with minimal ingredients.

 the word phalahari or falahari is derived from phal or fal which means fruits and ahaar which means food or diet. so basically phalahari means a diet which consists of fresh fruits. along with fruits even vegetables, herbs, dry fruits, some cereals and yogurt is a part of phalahari diet. the word phalahari is also associated with the recipes that are made during fasting days in india.

 most of the times, i prepare the phalahari chutney with coriander leaves. occasionally i also add mint leaves. green chilies are added to spice up or give a bit of heat in the chutney. however you can easily skip them or reduce their quantity.

 phalahari chutney recipe for fasting or vrat card below:

 phalahari chutney recipe

 phalahari chutney recipe - green chutney made for fasting or vrat.

 - 1.5 cup tightly packed coriander leaves (dhania patta)

 - 1 green chili (hari mirch) roughly chopped

 - ½ to 1 teaspoon lemon juice (optional)